-The Practicum/ Field Work requirements are a total of 450 hours that includes also the three practicum courses that are 150 hours each (each course is 3 credits).
+The Practicum/ Field Work requirements are a total of 450 hours that includes three practicum courses that are 150 hours each (each course is 3 credits).
+All hours must be face to face under supervision of the field supervisor at the field placement site.
+Students may also receive a maximum of 32 alternative hours of the total 150 hours per session pending the approval of the FED or Program Director.